Cockroach Hamilton

-Dontrell "Cockroach" Hamilton is the name of a fictional supervillain appearing in American comic books published by Marvel Comics.
+Dontrell "Cockroach" Hamilton is the name of a supervillain appearing in American comic books published by Marvel Comics.
 The character is most closely related to Luke Cage, one of the early black Marvel superheroes.

+Dorian Crossmon Missick portrayed Cockroach Hamilton in the second season of the Marvel Cinematic Universe (MCU) / Netflix series Luke Cage.

 Publication history

-The character first appears in Luke Cage, Power Man #28 (December 1975), produced by Don McGregor, George Tuska, and Vinnie Colletta.
+The character first appeared in Luke Cage, Power Man #28 (December 1975), produced by Don McGregor, George Tuska, and Vinnie Colletta.